k-e-v-L/Personal-Finance-Manager/README.md

-# Personal-Finance-Manager
+# Personal Finance Manager

+## Overview
-A comprehensive Personal Finance Manager application designed to help users track income, expenses, and savings goals.
-Built with Java and Spring Boot for the backend, and React for the frontend.
-Features include user authentication, budget tracking, financial reporting, and integration with financial APIs.
+The Personal Finance Manager helps users track their income, expenses, and savings goals.
+The application provides a user-friendly interface, detailed financial reports, and integrates with external APIs for real-time data.

+## Features
+- User Authentication
+- Income and Expense Tracking
+- Budgeting and Savings Goals
+- Financial Dashboard with Charts
+- Reporting and Notifications
+- External API Integration

+## Technologies
+- Backend: Java, Spring Boot
+- Frontend: HTML, CSS, JavaScript (React)
+- Database: MySQL
+- APIs: Financial APIs (Alpha Vantage)

+## Installation
+1. Clone the repository
+2. Navigate to the project directory
+3. Follow setup instructions

+## Usage
+Detailed instructions on how to use the application.

+## Contribution
+Guidelines for contributing to the project.